You are here

 - You will not receive transfer credit for a course taken online.
-During Summer 2020, exceptions were made and courses taught online will be accepted for transfer credit, if department-approved and provided they were in-person courses prior to the pandemic.
-Courses This does not include courses that are traditionally taught online, e.g., University of Phoenix courses.
+This includes courses traditionally taught online, e.g., University of Phoenix courses.
 Nor does it include courses taken from a 3rd party, EdX, Coursera, etc, eligible for transfer credit.
 Courses must be taken and transcripted by an accredited 4-year university.
-Also during Summer 2020 only, concurrent enrollment of transfer and Duke courses was allowed due to the impacts of COVID-19.
+Courses may also not be taken from different insitutions within the same summer session.

 - You will not receive transfer credit for a course taken at a junior or community college, or for an independent study course work completed elsewhere.